-Approach -We are graduating the most vulnerable families out of poverty through embedding a culture of saving for transformation.
-We are also reaching families with climate-smart agricultural production techniques (crops and livestock) and environmentally sustainable natural resource management.
+Approach -We are graduating the most vulnerable families out of poverty through a culture of saving for transformation.
+We are reaching families with climate-smart agriculture techniques to promote production of environmentally sustainable crops for improved nutrition.

 Progress on interventions enabling caregivers to provide well for their children